How to Save Money on Your Internet

 7. See if you qualify for an income-based subsidy

 Internet is as much a utility nowadays as electricity and running water—and everyone deserves to be connected at a reasonable price.
 Thankfully, subsidies on internet service are available to families with kids in school (K–12 or college) and folks that qualify for federal programs like Supplemental Nutrition Assistance Program (SNAP) or Supplemental Security Income (SSI).
+The most important one is the Emergency Broadband Benefit, which we discuss at the top of this page.

 Several major ISPs provide internet for as little as $10 per month to qualifying customers.
 The coronavirus pandemic has also prompted some internet providers to offer a month or more of free internet as part of the programs (but you’ll need to double-check because some offers have expired in recent weeks).